Indian army hunts militants in Myanmar in rare cross border strike

 NEW DELHI (Reuters) - India’s army attacked separatist rebels just over the border with Myanmar on Tuesday, a rare cross-border strike that the government said showed its resolve to fight terrorism beyond the country’s borders.

-The raid on two groups of militants was carried out in retaliation for the killing of 20 soldiers in an ambush in Manipur last week, the heaviest losses for security forces in Manipur in two decades.
+The raid on two groups of militants was carried out in retaliation for the killing of 20 soldiers in an ambush in the northeastern state of Manipur last week, the heaviest losses for security forces in Manipur in two decades.

 The mountainous northeast which borders China, Bhutan, Bangladesh and Myanmar, is home to dozens of insurgent groups fighting for autonomy or secession from India.